Getting Consent

 "I'd like to record this meeting with Harmony to capture notes and action items.
 Is everyone okay with that?"

-2. Calendar invitation Include a notice in your meeting invite so participants know ahead of time.
+Include a notice in the meeting invite so participants know ahead of time.

 "Note: This meeting will be recorded using Harmony for transcription purposes."